 Reflect on the positives and highlight successes, big and small.
 At the end of the day, share one thing that’s gone well.
 Write it in a notebook.
 Or put up a board and have everyone write one thing they’ve learned that day.

 This can help you take more notice of the good things, and appreciate what each day has given you.

 Seeing other families doing well on social media can make you feel guilty.
-But remember: people only post the good.
+But remember that people only post the good.
 You might see them in the park.
 But they probably won’t post about 30 minutes they spent trying to get their toddler to put shoes on.

 If helpful, limit how much you use social media.
-It might be useful to have a ‘clear out’ of the people you are following/friends with.
+It might be useful to have a ‘clear out’ of the people you are following or friends with.
 If deleting someone is not an option, you can mute or hide their posts without them knowing.